-Day 5 > Waigeo Island and Sorong After breakfast there shall be a final opportunity for an observation session at either the Wilson's or Red Bird-of-paradise.
+Day 5 > Waigeo Island and Sorong After a pre-dawn breakfast there shall be a final opportunity for an observation session at either the Wilson's or Red Bird-of-paradise.
 Alternatively, we could bird in the wider vicinity in search of some of the more elusive species already mentioned above.
 Following lunch back at the resort, we shall then drive out by chartered 4WD-vehicle to catch the public fast boat back to Sorong.
 Dinner and overnight in Sorong hotel.

 Once again thanks so much for this birdwatching trip.
 It has been very special for me and I will never forget this experience. — Philip Koch, Wildlife Biologist, Germany